babyturrtle/babyturrtle/README.md

 ### Profile

-Passionate IT student from Belarusian State University of Informatics and Radioelectronics with some experience in back-end development and database design.
-Seeking to use proven skills in Python and C++.
+Passionate and creative IT student from Belarusian State University of Informatics and Radioelectronics with excellent English language and experience in back-end development and database design.
+Looking for interesting work with a decent salary and career perspectives.
+Eager to use proven skills in Python in development.

 ---